muten84/appify/README.md

 #Getting started with Appify:
 ##Introduction
 Appify was developed mainly for Java Web developers.
-If you have skills on HTML5 and Javascript and you want to develop your application logic Java using pure HTML5 only for th view, you are using the right framework.
+If you have skills on HTML5 and Javascript and you want to develop your application logic in Java using pure HTML5 only for the view, you are using the right framework.
 Thre reuse of the code is critical and its maintanability too....
 Java has a good infrastrucuture for getting these features and a good distribution mechanism for sharing your builds with other developers.
-The mix between Java and all others web technologies is possible thanks to the GWT compiler a great toolkit developed by Google and now developed as a community project.
-GWT enable your Java project to be compiled in Javascript and executed as a normal webapp frontend application ina  browser.
+The mix between Java and all others web technologies is possible thanks to the GWT compiler a great toolkit developed by Google and now maintained as a community project.
+GWT enable your Java project to be compiled in Javascript and executed as a normal webapp frontend application in a browser.
 If you want to use Appify, you have to start a simple GWT project and inherits the right module in your gwt.xml file:

 ``` xml
 <inherits name="it.appify.App" />
 ```

 ####@WebApp
 Now your are ready to use all Appify features.
 First of all you have to declare your web app inteface.
-Appify offers some annotations to make the development of your web app, fast and easy.Infact the webapp interface can be annotated with some web app capabilities and inject them in your webapp such as: Geolocation, Storage, Application Cache, Notification, Offline support, and many others.
+Appify offers some annotations to make the development of your web app fast and easy.
+Infact the webapp interface can be annotated with some web app capabilities and inject them in your webapp such as: Geolocation, Storage, Application Cache, Notification, Offline support, and many others.

 ``` java
 @it.appify.annotations.WebApp(appStateType = AppModel.class)